Welcome to Firesight

 How Firesight works:

-You make probabilistic forecasts on questions about projects
+You make probabilistic predictions on wildfire questions

 4th century